 Silken tofu onion dip

 - Peel onions and garlic.
 Cut onions in thin rings.
-With the back of a kitchen, the knife presses garlic cloves while keeping them as a “whole“ clove.
+With the back of a kitchen knife, the knife press garlic cloves while keeping them as a “whole“ clove.
 Heat oil in a large pan and sauté onions and garlic until they are glazed.
 As soon as they turn glazed, add agave syrup and let it caramelize for a couple of minutes.
 They should stay light in color.

 - Season and top with the remaining fried onions and green onions as garnish.